Home

 Willis decided that the best way to address this problem was to control the temperature during the printing process.

-It was his development of a machine that could control temperature and humidity that led to his invention of the air conditioner.
+It was his development of a prototype machine that controlled temperature and humidity that led to his invention of the air conditioner.

 Willis was not the first person to create an air conditioner, but his invention worked better, safer, and more reliably than any other similar apparatus at the time.